lightly-ai/Lightly_LabelStudio_AL/README.md

 ## Tutorial
-This tutorial combines [Lightly](https://www.lightly.ai) and [LabelStudio](https://labelstud.io)
-for showing a complete workflow of creating a machine learning model including Active Learning.
+This tutorial demonstrates a complete workflow of training a machine learning model with Active Learning using [Lightly](https://www.lightly.ai) and [LabelStudio](https://labelstud.io).

-1. It starts with collecting unlabelled data.
+Assume that we have a new unlabelled dataset and we want to train a new model.
+We do not want to label all samples because not all of them are valuable.
+Lightly can help select a good subset of samples to kick off labelling and model training.
+The loop is as follows:

-2. Then it uses Lightly to choose a subset of the unlabelled to be labelled.
+1. Lightly chooses a subset of the unlabelled to be labelled.
-3. This subset is labelled with the help of LabelStudio.
+1. This subset is labelled using LabelStudio.
-4. A machine learning model is trained on the labeled data and Active Learning is used to choose the next batch to be labelled.
+1. A machine learning model is trained on the labeled data and generates predictions for the entire dataset.
+1. Lightly consumes predictions and performs Active Learning to choose the next batch to be labelled.
-5. This batch is labelled again in LabelStudio.
+1. This batch is labelled again in LabelStudio.
-6. The machine learning model is trained on the updated labelled dataset and achieves better performance.
+1. The machine learning model is trained on the updated labelled dataset and achieves better performance.

+Let's get started!

 ## 0. Installation and Requirements
 Make sure you have an account for the [Lightly Web App](https://app.lightly.ai).